estevaobk/3scaledump/README.md

 - File: `/status/sidekiq.txt`

 # Known Issues

+- This project needs to be added to the official 3scale repositores after its proper validation.

 - On `2.6 On-premises`, the `apicast-wildcard-router` pod doesn't exist anymore.
 This is the single pod that contains the `openssl` utility to validate both the APIcast Staging and Production certificates.
 This process neeeds to be executed from inside a pod, since the OpenShift Node already adds any self-generated certificate as a valid Certificate Authority (CA).